dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 ```

 ???
+* coolest thing about js, passing functions as arguments
-* if you put in parens will execute immediately
+* CAUTION: if you put in parens will execute immediately then what???
 * setInterval example